Please click on the links below to see the resources that are available on campus, in the community, and online.

 What is Title IX?

 Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.
-It reads no person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.
+No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.

-The University encourages affected individuals to promptly report incidents of sex and gender discrimination, including sexual misconduct, intimate partner violence (including domestic and dating violence) and stalking.
-The University will respond to all reports and will conduct a prompt, fair, and impartial investigation and resolution for complaints and where appropriate issue interim measures and our outcomes.
+The University encourages affected individuals to promptly report incidents of sex and gender discrimination, including sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
+The University will respond to all reports and will conduct a prompt, fair, and impartial investigation and resolution for complaints and where appropriate issue supportive measures and remedies.

 - In person or by phone